Reading in our School

 This week lots of children in school have been taking very special care of their fostered sunflower.
 As you know, our wonderful Gardening Club helped by planting and propagating seeds and then have handed them over for fostering to every child in school for them to look after.

 Children have been tending, watering, playing music and reading to their sunflower (lots have been named) all with the intention of helping them grow.
 We even talked about the scientific process of photosynthesis in Key Stage 2 and how talking and breathing out CO2 is helpful in the production of oxygen.
-Prince Charles would be proud of us!
+King Charles would be proud of us!

 Reading in Owl Class

 It's so lovely when the Reading Shed can be reopened in the Spring so that the children enjoy a quiet time reading outside

 Well!
 World Book Day this year was another huge success!
 This year we tried something new and dressed up as vocabulary for the day.
 The children and staff looked tremendous in their interesting vocabulary costumes, I was very impressed with the originality of our 4 winners’ costumes.